Karl-Michaud/Talk-To-a-Club/accessibility-report.md

 **3.** Write a paragraph about whether or not your program is less likely to be used by certain demographics.
 Your discussion here should be informed by the content of our embedded ethics modules this term.

-Due to our app's concept, the app would not likely be used by any people who isn't a UofT student.
+Due to our app's concept, the app would not be used by any people who aren't in UofT.
 Our app also isolates those whose primary language isn't English since there's no language selection option.
 This is a big concern because of the large proportion of international students at UofT.
-The app may be unusable if the user has visual impairments, or if the user's monitor does not support the window size of the app because of the lack of UI size adjustment.
+The app may also be unusable if the user has visual impairments, or if the user's monitor does not support the window size of the app because of the lack of UI size adjustment.
+Implementing social model fixes to help with visuals will not only help those with impairments, but enhance the average user experience.
+Examples include night mode to reduce eye strain, and a zooming in feature.

-# ADD MORE HERE ^
+Furthermore, our app only works on a Mac or Windows computer, which is not accessible to a large proportion of people.
+Porting the app to the to other platforms is important to not create relational inequalities between students.